-Why zeolite for horses : Protection against toxic contamination in feed
+Why zeolite for horses Protection against toxic contamination in animal feed

-Preservatives, herbicides, and insecticides are increasingly used in today's agriculture and feed production.
-Traces of these substances often end up in our horses' feed.
+Modern agriculture and feed production increasingly use preservatives, herbicides, and insecticides.
+These often end up in trace amounts in our horses' feed.
 These chemical residues can gradually impair our animals' health by leading to metabolic disorders and other health problems.
-Unfortunately, the effects of these pollutants are only gradually becoming known, and their detection is often only possible through specialized laboratory tests.
+Unfortunately, the effects of these pollutants are only becoming known gradually, and their detection is often only possible through specialized laboratory tests.

-Horse feed can contain various harmful substances that can affect the health and well-being of horses.
+Horse feed can contain various harmful substances that can impair the health and well-being of horses.

-Contaminants that can be found in horse feed:
+Pollutants that may be found in horse feed:

 1. Mycotoxins

-These are molds that can grow on grain, hay, straw and other feedstuffs, especially under humid storage conditions.
+These are molds that can grow on grain, hay, straw and other animal feed, especially under damp storage conditions.

-Effects: Liver and kidney damage, immune deficiency, metabolic disorders, reproductive problems.
+Effects: Liver and kidney damage, weakened immune system, metabolic disorders, reproductive problems.

 What exactly are mycotoxins?

 Mycotoxins are toxic chemical compounds produced by certain molds.
-These fungi can grow on various agricultural products, especially when improperly stored or under humid conditions.
-Mycotoxins are of particular concern in agriculture and animal husbandry, as they can be found in feedstuffs such as grain, hay, and oats.
+These molds can grow on various agricultural products, especially if stored improperly or in damp conditions.
+Mycotoxins are of particular concern in agriculture and animal husbandry because they can be found in feedstuffs such as grain, hay, and rolled oats.

-Ingestion of mycotoxins can cause health problems in both humans and animals.
+Ingestion of mycotoxins can lead to health problems in both humans and animals.
 In horses, mycotoxins can have a number of adverse effects, including:

 - Metabolic disorders: Mycotoxins can disrupt normal metabolic processes and lead to a variety of health problems.

-- Liver and kidney damage: These organs are often the main targets of toxins because they are responsible for detoxification and elimination of harmful substances.
+- Liver and kidney damage: These organs are often the main targets of toxins, as they are responsible for detoxifying and eliminating harmful substances.

 - Immunodeficiency: Mycotoxins can weaken the immune system and increase susceptibility to infections and other diseases.

-- Reproductive disorders: In some cases, mycotoxins can also impair reproductive ability.
+- Reproductive disorders: In some cases, mycotoxins can also impair fertility.

 2. Aflatoxins